 Q: Are there new expectations of landlords or developers in terms of the base building and/or future base building developments?

-Yes, we see an increase in tenant expectations from landlords particularly in relation to what a landlord will provide and give tenants access to.
-Similarly, landlords are proactively investing in productivity and safety to make their spaces more attractive to new tenets and reduce turn-over.
-We expect to see more landlords and tenants collaborate on these types of technology-led initiatives more and more in the future.
+Yes.
+We see an increase in tenant expectations from landlords, particularly in relation to what a landlord will provide and give tenants access to.
+Similarly, landlords are proactively investing in productivity and safety to make their spaces more attractive to new tenants and reduce turnover.
+We expect to see more landlord and tenant collaboration around these technology-led initiatives more and more in the future.

-Attending this webinar, we saw attendees in regions with very strict lockdowns in place and those with very few current restrictions.
-We believe this illustrates the strong interest in workplace technology across varying degrees of recovery.
-Whether there is a pandemic or not, the need to react with increasing speed to shifting internal or external forces will not go away.
+Attending this webinar were attendees in regions with very strict lockdowns in place, as well as those from regions with very few restrictions.
+We believe this illustrates the strong interest in workplace technology a mid varying degrees of pandemic severity.
+Pandemic or not, the need to react with increasing speed to shifting internal or external forces will not go away.

-It is reasonable to assume that employees will have sensitivity around new data collection initiatives—in and out of the office.
-You can help assuage these concerns by regularly and clearly communicating the scope and intention of the data captured (eg, ensuring employee health and safety).
+It’s reasonable to assume employees will be sensitive to and perhaps suspicious of new data-collection initiatives, both in and out of the office.
+You can assuage these concerns by regularly and clearly communicating the scope and intention of the data captured.
 Most people will accept the reduction in privacy if the value delivered is clear and personal.

-For example, when employees realize the benefits of real-time space and desk availability, that convenience and efficiency may outweigh their initial fears.
-The increased control of where they work, when they meet, and what space they use is a recipe that we believe grows employee health and satisfaction.
+For example, when employees realize the benefits of real-time space and desk availability, that convenience and efficiency may outweigh their fears.
+The increased control of where they work, when they meet, and what spaces they use is a recipe for imprving employee health and satisfaction.

-Want to know more about how workplace technologies can enhance the workplace experience and drive a safer return-to-work environment for your company?
-Get in touch
+Want to know more about how workplace technologies can enhance the workplace experience and drive a safer return-to-office for your company?
+Get in touch.